research-software-directory/RSD-as-a-service/README.md

 ## Our mission: To promote the visibility, impact and reuse of research software

-This repo contains the new RSD-as-a-service implementation
+This repo contains the new RSD-as-a-service implementation.
+The service can be found at: https://research-software-directory.org

 ## How to build and run the RSD